knennigtri/aem-permissions-to-jcr-privileges/README.md

 This helper class, *AEMPermissionsToJCRPrivileges*, takes in an AEM permission (String) and returns an ArrayList<Privileges> of the JCR Privileges.

 `public static ArrayList<Privilege> getPriviledge(AccessControlManager acm, String string)`

-You can test these relationships by using the AEMPermissionServlet where
+### You can test these relationships by using the AEMPermissionServlet where

 `http://localhost:4502/bin/permissions.html` will show all relationships

 `http://localhost:4502/bin/permissions.selector.html` where the selector is an AEM permission

-Below is the full mapping this class does.
+### Below is the full mapping *AEMPermissionsToJCRPrivileges* does.

 `"READ": ["jcr:read"]`